-As a result, in AC 2022-2023, the target was not met with 47 of 68 (69%) student projects being judged competent-to-strong or higher in their ability to demonstrate a basic knowledge of fundamental principles of genre and form in the context of a given course.
-This represents a 2% increase from AC 2021-2022.
-Increased focus on instruction in explicit uses of the terminology or concepts of genre or form and creative imitations of a specific genre or form are the reason for this increase.
+As a result of the changes in AC 2023-2024, the target was not met with 66 of 100 (66.00%) student projects being judged competent-to-strong or higher in their ability to demonstrate basic knowledge of fundamental principles of genre and form in the context of a given course.
+This represents a decrease of 3.12% from AC 2022-2023.
+This decrease is likely due to a lower number of assignments assessing this measure than in years past (119 in AC 2022-2023 versus 100), combined with adjustments made based on newly developed assignments.